Rigoletto: Composition history

 Piave set to work revising the libretto, eventually pulling from it another opera, Il Duca di Vendome, in which the sovereign was a duke and both the hunchback and the curse disappeared.
 Verdi was completely against this proposed solution, preferring to negotiate directly with the censors over each and every point of the work.
 Brenna, La Fenice's sympathetic secretary, mediated the dispute by showing the Austrians some letters and articles depicting the bad character, but great value, of the artist.
 By January 1851 the parties had settled on a compromise: the action of the opera would be moved, and some of the characters would be renamed.
 In the new version, the Duke would preside over Mantua and belong to the Gonzaga family.
-(The House of Gonzaga had long been extinct by the mid-19th century, and the Dukedom of Mantua no longer existed.)
+(The house of Gonzaga had long been extinct by the mid-19th century, and the dukedom of Mantua no longer existed.)
 The scene in which he retired to Gilda's bedroom would be deleted, and his visit to the Taverna (inn) would no longer be intentional, but the result of a trick.
-The hunchbacked jester (originally called Triboulet) was renamed Rigoletto (from the French word rigoler, "giggle") from a parody of a comedy by Jules-Édouard Alboize de Pujol: Rigoletti, ou Le dernier des fous (Rigoletti, or The last of the jesters) of 1835.
-(Note: "Rigolo" is a French word meaning "funny") By 14 January, the opera's definitive title had become Rigoletto.
+The hunchbacked jester (originally called Triboulet) was renamed Rigoletto (Note: Rigoler is French for "to laugh" or "to lark", and rigolo is Italian for "funny".) from a parody of a comedy by Jules-Édouard Alboize de Pujol: Rigoletti, ou Le dernier des fous (Rigoletti, or The last of the jesters) of 1835.
+By 14 January, the opera's definitive title had become Rigoletto.

 Verdi finally completed the composition on 5 February 1851, a little more than a month before the premiere.
 Piave had already arranged for the sets to be designed while Verdi was still working on the final stages of act 3.
 The singers were given some of their music to learn on 7 February.
 However, Verdi kept at least a third of the score at Busseto.
 He brought it with him when he arrived in Venice for the rehearsals on 19 February, and would continue refining the orchestration throughout the rehearsal period.
 For the première, La Fenice had cast Felice Varesi as Rigoletto, the tenor Raffaele Mirate as the Duke, and Teresa Brambilla as Gilda (although Verdi would have preferred Teresa De Giuli Borsi).
 Due to a high risk of unauthorised copying, Verdi demanded extreme secrecy from all his singers and musicians, particularly Mirate: the "Duke" had the use of his score for only a few evenings before the première, and was made to swear that he would not sing or even whistle the tune of "La donna è mobile" except during rehearsal.